 As of December 2017, at least 85 states have ratified international and regional instruments that provide for restrictions on the use of the death penalty and its ultimate abolition.
 These include the Second Optional Protocol to the International Covenant on Civil and Political Rights, Protocols No. 6 and 13 to the European Convention on Human Rights, the American Convention on Human Rights and its Protocol to Abolish the Death Penalty.

 As of March 2019, 86 states had ratified the Second Optional Protocol to the International Covenant on Civil and Political Rights, committing to the full abolition of the death penalty.
 On 18 December 2007, the UN General Assembly adopted a landmark resolution which called for a moratorium on the use of the death penalty.
-A similar resolution has been adopted biannually since and in 2018, a record number of UN member states – 120 out of 193 – voted in favour of a moratorium on its use.
-Thirty-five states voted against a moratorium and 32 abstained.
+A similar resolution has been adopted biannually since and in 2020, a record number of UN member states – 123 out of 193 – voted in favour of a moratorium on its use.